apenella/go-ansible/docs/upgrade_guide_to_2.x.md

 }
 ```

-### How to adapt your code to the new _Executor_ interface

-To align with the updated `Executor` interface, you need to adapt your custom _Executor_ by removing the `command`, `resultsFunc`, and `options` arguments from its `Execute` method.
+To align with the updated `Executor` interface, you need to adapt your custom executor by removing the `command`, `resultsFunc`, and `options` arguments from its `Execute` method.
 The following points detail how to replace each of these arguments.

-#### How to replace the _command_ argument
+### Replacing the _command_ argument

-Instead of using the command argument, the new `Executor` utilizes a `Commander` to generate commands for execution.
-Therefore, the `Executor` should include an attribute of type `Commander`.
+Instead of using the _command_ argument, the `Executor` should expect a `Commander` to generates the command to execute.
+Therefore, your executor should include an attribute of type `Commander`.
+The `Commander` is interface defined in _github.com/apenella/go-ansible/pkg/execute_ as follows:

-Both the `AnsiblePlaybookCmd` and `AnsibleAdhocCmd` structs already implement the `Commander` interface.

-The `Commander` interface definition is as follows:

 ```go
 // Commander generates commands to be executed